Dr Desmond Kegakilwe – Chairperson

 She graduated with a Social Science Degree from the University of KwaZulu Natal.
 She accumulated knowledge and skills through courses like Human Resources, Democracy & Participation and Project Management.

 Dr Bernhard Gaede

-Dr Bernhard Gaede is Head of Family Medicine at the University of Kwazulu Natal.
-He was previously the Director of the UKZN Centre for Rural Health (CRH) and worked for many years at Emmaus Hospital, in the Drakensberge, as Hospital Manager, Medical Manager as well as Medical Officer at different stages.
+Dr Bernhard Gaede is Head of Family Medicine at the University of KwaZulu Natal.
+He was previously the Director of the UKZN Centre for Rural Health (CRH) and worked for many years at Emmaus Hospital, in the Drakensberg, as Hospital Manager, Medical Manager as well as Medical Officer at different stages.
 He has been extensively involved with rural health advocacy through the Rural Doctors’ Association of Southern Africa (RuDASA) as well as the Rural Health Advocacy Project.